odoo/odoo/doc/reference/qweb.rst

 :samp:`{$as}_all`
     the object being iterated over

+    .. note:: This variable is only available on JavaScript QWeb, not Python.

 :samp:`{$as}_value`
     the current iteration value, identical to ``$as`` for lists and integers, but for mappings it provides the value (where ``$as`` provides the key)